Close

 Madalyn Baker

-(Mechanic/Auntie) is an actor, illustrator, and musician originally hailing from Northern California.
-She earned her BA in Theatre from Fordham University, and spent many years creating and performing in spaces all around NYC.
-In addition to being an actor, she writes music, and has her own illustrative art brand more(Mechanic/Auntie) is an actor, illustrator, and musician originally hailing from Northern California.
-She earned her BA in Theatre from Fordham University, and spent many years creating and performing in spaces all around NYC.
+(Mechanic/Auntie) Madalyn is an actor, illustrator, and musician from Northern California.
+She earned her BA in Theatre from Fordham University, and is now in her second year of the CWRU/CPH MFA program.
+Her recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, Sally Bowles more(Mechanic/Auntie) Madalyn is an actor, illustrator, and musician from Northern California.
+She earned her BA in Theatre from Fordham University, and is now in her second year of the CWRU/CPH MFA program.
+Her recent credits include Lyubov Ranevskaya in The Cherry Orchard (CPH/CWRU), Mechanic/Aunt in Middletown (CPH/CWRU, Sally Bowles in Cabaret (CWRU), and Cathy in The Last Five Years (Soft Belly Theatre).
+She made her Cleveland Play House debut this past fall in the ensemble of Pride and Prejudice, and went on for one performance as Lizzie!
 In addition to being an actor, she writes music, and has her own illustrative art brand called Maddle Baddle.
-She draws everything from silly cartoons to her own custom deck of playing cards!
-To learn more about Madalyn, you can check out her work at Madalynbaker.com, or @madmaddybaker.
+To learn more about Madalyn, you can check out her work at Madalynbaker.com, @madmaddybaker, and @maddlebaddle.

 Byron Johnson